Insulated Window Covers for Camper Van Conversion

 Rear Doors

-This project turned out to be way, WAYYYYY more time consuming than we ever imagined.
-The problem is sewing the layers all together: we tried with a normal sewing machine, but all it did was break the needle.
+This project turned out to be way, WAYYYYY more time-consuming than we ever imagined.
+The problem was sewing the layers together: we tried using a normal sewing machine, but the needle constantly broke.
 Turns out an industrial sewing machine is required.
 Of course, we didn’t have one, so Isabelle’s mom sewed all of them BY HAND.
-She’s experienced, so we thought it would be fine, but that’s a lot of material to go through, so it’s extremely difficult and time consuming.
-We’re incredibly grateful for all of her help, but we suspect she’ll never want to do this again ๐Ÿ˜‚ (with reason).
+She’s experienced, so we thought it would be fine, but that’s a lot of material to go through, so it’s extremely difficult and it takes time.
+We’re incredibly grateful for her help, but we suspect she’ll never want to do this again 😂 (with reason).

 80 hours